The Collector’s Guide for the Art Fair

 VIP Artist Reception at Tribeca’s Contemporary Art Fair

-Research the art market
+Research the Market

 Photo of Mulhous ART FAIR

-Talk to the dealers
+Talk to the Dealers

 Mei-Chun Jau, Dallas Art Fair Preview Gala on April 10, 2014.

-This can be as simple as asking for a price list or more in depth like asking them the historical significance of a piece.
-You should also ask them about their gallery in order to establish that the piece is coming from a reputable source.
+If you are in a gallery’s booth and find art worth collecting, introduce yourself.
+Gallerists and artists are there to talk about their collections and provide more information.
+This can be as simple as asking for a price list or more in-depth, like asking them about the historical significance of a piece.
+You should also ask them about their gallery to establish that the piece is coming from a reputable source.

+Though you may expect to grab business cards from the galleries, bring a stack of your own cards as well.
+Often, conversations with sellers lead to great networking opportunities to swap cards.
 This will make it simpler for the gallery to contact you later.
-This will also put you on their radar for receiving catalogues and email blasts.
-The gallery can reach you with new acquisitions that you may find interesting or simply to invite you to future events.
+It will also put you on their radar for receiving catalogs and emails.
+The gallery can reach out to you with new acquisitions that you may find interesting or simply invite you to future events.

 Photo of IFPDA Print Fair